Minecraft-AMS/Carpet-AMS-Addition/readme_folder/en_us/rules_en.md

 - Suggested options: `bone_block`, `wither_skeleton_skull`, `note_block`, `OFF`
 - Categroies: `AMS`, `FEATURE`, `AMS_chunkLoader`

+&emsp;

+Due to after 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, hoppers in chunks loaded by this rule will cease to function whenever there are no players in the current dimension, You can enable the blockChunkLoaderKeepTickEntities or keepEntityUpdate rules to solve this issue, but I personally recommend using the method of placing fake players to work around this problem.

 ## bellBlockChunkLoader

 When a bell block is triggered by rising edge of redstone signal, the chunk which the bell block located will be added a ticket with level 30 and type 'bell_block', which will expire after 300gt.
 Bell blocks have no special requirement to add tickets.